-The Pixel Project invites survivors of violence against women (VAW) to participate in our annual Survivor Stories Blog Interview campaign in honour of Mother’s Day.
+The Pixel Project invites survivors of violence against women (VAW) to participate in our ongoing Survivor Stories Blog Interview campaign.

-The Survivor Stories blog interview campaign is created to:
+The Survivor Stories blog interview campaign was created to:

 - Give survivors a safe platform to share their stories and solutions/ideas on how they rebuilt their lives and healed/are healing.

 - Give girls and women currently experiencing or have survived the violence ideas and inspiration and hope to escape the violence and know that there is light at the tunnel and there is help out there.